-In the event that BellSouth loses a facility hub, the recovery process is much the same as above.
-Once the NMC has observed the problem and administered the appropriate controls, the ECC will assume authority for the repairs.
-The recovery effort will include
+In the event that CenturyTel loses a facility hub, the recovery process will be as follows.
+Once the NOC has observed the problem and administered the appropriate controls, the RCC will assume authority for the repairs.
+The recovery effort will include e) restoring service to CLEC; and other customers.
+If necessary, CenturyTel will aggregate the traffic at another location and build temporary facilities, when available.

-- a) placing specialists and emergency equipment on notice; - b) inventorying the damage to determine what equipment and/or functions are lost; - c) moving containerized emergency equipment to the stricken area, if necessary; - d) reconnecting service for Hospitals, Police and other emergency agency customers of CLECs and BellSouth in a nondiscriminatory manner in accordance with NSEP-TSP guidelines; and - e) restoring service to CLECs and other customers.
-If necessary, BellSouth will aggregate the traffic at another location and build temporary facilities.
 This alternative would be viable for a location that is destroyed and building repairs are required.

+- a) Placing specialists and emergency equipment on notice; - b) inventorying the damage to determine what equipment andlor functions are lost; - c) moving containerized emergency equipment to the stricken area, if necessary; - d) reconnecting service for Hospitals, Police, and other emergency agencies; and

-5.3 COMBINED OUTAGE (CLEC AND BELLSOUTH EQUIPMENT)
+5.3 COMBINED OUTAGE (CLEC AND CENTURYTEL'S EQUIPMENT)

-In some instances, a disaster may impact BellSouth's equipment as well as the CLECs'.
+In some instances, a disaster may impact CenturyTel's equipment as well as the CLECs.
 This situation will be handled in much the same way as described in section 5.2.3.
-Since BellSouth and the CLECs will be utilizing temporary equipment, close coordination will be required.
+Since CenturyTel and the CLECs will be utilizing temporary equipment, close coordination will be required.